Getting started with Cloud Compliance

 Now that Cloud Compliance is enabled, ensure that it can access volumes.

 The Cloud Compliance instance needs a network connection to each Cloud Volumes ONTAP subnet or Azure NetApp Files subnet.

 Security groups for Cloud Volumes ONTAP must allow inbound connections from the Cloud Compliance instance.

 NFS Volume export policies must allow access from the Cloud Compliance instance.

 Cloud Compliance needs Active Directory credentials to scan CIFS volumes.

-	Click Compliance > Scan Status > Edit CIFS Credentials and provide the credentials.
-The credentials

-	can be read-only, but providing admin credentials ensures that Cloud Compliance can read data that

-	requires elevated permissions.
+Click Compliance > Scan Configuration > Edit CIFS Credentials and provide the credentials.
+The credentials can be read-only, but providing admin credentials ensures that Cloud Compliance can read data that requires elevated permissions.

-	Review the following prerequisites to make sure that you have a supported configuration before you

-	enable Cloud Compliance.
-You’ll need to ensure connectivity to volumes after you enable Cloud
+Review the following prerequisites to make sure that you have a supported configuration before you enable Cloud Compliance.
+You’ll need to ensure connectivity to volumes after you enable Cloud Compliance.

-	Compliance.
 That’s covered below.